Oblivire/SculkDragonUtils/README.md

 sculkdragonutils:reverberating - This is a dummy effect that does nothing, but Sculk Shriekers will apply it to nearby mobs.
 You can use this as a trigger or check for other things.

 sculkdragonutils:sculk_bloom (v1.1 only) - This makes kills worth below 50 exp (To exclude wither, ender dragon, and modded bosses) to spawn a sculk spreader if it's able to.
+Potency acts as a multiplier, with 10% added effect per level.

 List of Commands (v1.1 only):

-/sculk-bloom <x> <y> <z> <amount> - This is a command that triggers a sculk bloom (like from the sculk catalyst) at the specified location.
+/sculk-bloom <x> <y> <z> <amount> <worldgen> - This is a command that triggers a sculk bloom (like from the sculk catalyst) at the specified location.
+Worldgen makes it spread farther and the generated shriekers can spawn the Warden.

 Credits:
 ============